CurioWire

 nature22 Feb 2026

-Male pregnancy is a unique reproductive strategy found in syngnathid fishes, such as seahorses, where males carry and nurture embryos in specialized brood structures (often a pouch).
+Male pregnancy in vertebrates is essentially confined to syngnathid fishes, such as seahorses, pipefishes, and seadragons, where males brood developing embryos in a specialized structure.

 Read more →